Charles M. O'Brien: His years in Canada

 During his term in office, he worked to improve the working conditions of miners.
 In December 1910, he introduced an amendment to the existing Coal Mines Act, proposing many additional safety measures in the industry.
 O'Brien also initiated a bill permitting the Alberta government to protect an apparent Russian fugitive (charged with murder for assassination of a Russian governor and arson) by refusing to extradite him back to Russia if investigation showed that he faced political persecution back in Russia.

-Upon the death of King Edward VII, members of the legislature made speeches of condolence to the royal family.
-However, O'Brien said, "Why all this empty hypocrisy?
-The king was a man who worked little and ate well," which prompted the members to pelt him with debris.
+He was a colourful member of the legislative assembly.
 He also participated in the Alberta and Great Waterways Railway debate and set a provincial legislative record for filibustering with a speech to the house on February 13, 1912, that lasted five hours and fifty minutes; he still had not finished when the session was adjourned late at night.
+That issue forced the resignation of Premier Rutherford.
+That same week, the legislature marked the death of King Edward VII.
+When other members of the legislature made speeches of condolence to the royal family, O'Brien stood up and said, "Why all this empty hypocrisy?
+The king was a man who worked little and ate well."
+He moved an amendment that would have had the legislature also memorialize the victims of a recent coal mine disaster.
+The other members indecorously pelted him with papers and other objects.

-While in office, he continued to work as a socialist activist.
+While in office, he continued his socialist activities.
 In 1909, he was arrested while giving a speech near a highway in Regina.
 A crowd of 500 had gathered, which resulted in O'Brien's arrest for obstructing traffic.
 In 1911, he made a Canada-wide tour to promote socialist ideals.

 The Trades and Labour Congress of Canada endorsed O'Brien when he ran for re-election in 1913.

 In the 1913 general election, he doubled his vote as compared to 1909, but was nevertheless defeated by Conservative Robert E. Campbell by just over 80 votes.

+His years in the U.S.

-In 1915, O'Brien moved to Los Angeles, California, where he died in 1952.
+In 1915, O'Brien moved to Los Angeles, California, In 1917, he addressed large gatherings of socialists in Detroit.

+He was active in socialist politics in Rochester, New York in 1919.
+He and five other activists were arrested in December 1919 and faced charges of "criminal anarchy".

+He died in Los Angeles in 1952.